 (*At home we’ll be learning the planets using the song & motions by Seth.)

-This was Week 9 for the Fourth Edition but is Week 10 in the Fifth Edition.
+This was week 9 in the fourth edition but is for week 10 in the fifth edition.

 • I sing and explain hand motions & they repeat after me.
 (I use the hand motions by CCC user KnoxFamily.)